llwg/trip1/japan.md

 japan, like many other areas that i have seen of the world, has a thing called "IC card", which is little card that u can press to things and it goes BEEP and and it pays for things and stuff. to my understanding u BEEP it when u go thru entrance gate, BEEP it when u leave exit gate, it automatically charge u based on distance travelled. i personally have never used this in japan , i think i saw they were having a shortage of them or something. and tbh paying with cash and using physical tickets is so very convenient in japan i never really found the need to be more convenient. though i wonder if there is discount for using IC card bc ik in south korea there was a discount OH WELL

 #### physical ticket
-at each station hopefully there is a digital ticket machine. u press "ticket" or something and then press one of many set numeric values. and then it asks u for MONEY , in my experience these machines only accept cash . u give it the money, it gives u the ticket worth the NUMERIC VALUE THAT U PRESSED (and your change). then to enter the gate, u put it in the thing. it punches ur ticket and gives it back to u and lets u thru. and when u exit u put it into the thing and if your ticket amount is appropriate (greater or equal) it eats ur ticket and lets u thru, and if it is too little money worth, it says NO BRO and u cant go thru and it gives u back ur ticket. and usually i think there is a ticket inside the gates where u can insert ur ticket and pay the difference and u can go thru or something (FARE ADJUSTMENT MACHINE)? but the one single time i tried to use this it did not work. and i had to go talk to someone very awkwardly and i said sth like "fare adjustment" and then they did some calculations and then showed my calculator with money i need to pay and i gave it to them and left.
+at each station hopefully there is a digital ticket machine. u press "ticket" or something and then press one of many set numeric values. and then it asks u for MONEY , in my experience these machines only accept cash . u give it the money, it gives u the ticket worth the NUMERIC VALUE THAT U PRESSED (and your change). then to enter the gate, u put it in the thing. it punches ur ticket and gives it back to u and lets u thru. and when u exit u put it into the thing and if your ticket amount is appropriate (greater or equal) it eats ur ticket and lets u thru, and if it is too little money worth, it says NO BRO and u cant go thru and it gives u back ur ticket. and usually i think there is a Machine inside the gates where u can insert ur ticket and pay the difference and u can go thru or something (FARE ADJUSTMENT MACHINE)? but the one single time i tried to use this it did not work. and i had to go talk to someone very awkwardly and i said sth like "fare adjustment" and then they did some calculations and then showed my calculator with money i need to pay and i gave it to them and left.

 note: FARE ADJUSTMENT MACHINE does not give u a refund if you have a ticket worth more than u actually need to pay. i tried this.